- 1 The irregular Share icon

 Google Photos: sharing in fullscreen multiple photos (left) and a "single" photo (right).

-We're nitpicking, sure, but this is all part of the experience any power user or new user are seeing each time they use these apps.
+We're nitpicking, sure, but this is all part of the experience any power user or new user sees each time they use these apps.
 All these small differences can throw someone off.
 And while we like the flexibility of the sharing interface, which lets developers implement their own, that does open the door for more inconsistencies like these.

 Icon packs and shapes are neglected